 California Children’s Services (CCS)

-CCS provides therapies, medical equipment, medical case management, hospital and surgical treatment, and more for children with CCS-eligible conditions such as congenital heart defects, hearing and vision impairments, chronic lung disease, diabetes, muscular dystrophy, cerebral palsy, and epilepsy.
+CCS provides therapies, medical equipment, medical case management, hospital and surgical treatment, and more for children with eligible conditions such as congenital heart defects, hearing and vision impairments, chronic lung disease, diabetes, muscular dystrophy, cerebral palsy, and epilepsy.
 Like Medi-Cal, CCS services are provided on a needs basis, but there are exceptions!
 If a child receives full-scope Medi-Cal or accesses Medi-Cal through the institutional deeming waiver, CCS will not look at a family’s income.
 Children with specific neurological or musculoskeletal disorders may also apply for CCS’s Medical Therapy Program, which provides OT and PT free of charge regardless of income.
 It’s also important to know that CCS can be an avenue of assistance for children with significant medical needs who are not Regional Center clients.
 You can find more details at CCS 101.

-An Individualized Education Program (IEP) is a personal plan developed for each student aged 3–22 with an eligible diagnosis to outline the services and supports they will need to access a Free and Appropriate Public Education (at no cost to their family).
+An Individualized Education Program (IEP) is a personal plan developed for each student aged 3–22 with an eligible diagnosis to outline the services and supports they will need to access a free and appropriate public education (at no cost to their family).
 IEPs are created annually by a team that includes parents/caregivers as well as administrators, educators, and therapists from the family’s local school and district.

 Your Navigator is your Partner at each turn

 Every Undivided Navigator has years of experience supporting families raising kids with disabilities or parenting their own.
 Partner with an Undivided Navigator for a Kickstart to learn first hand what support feels like!